zmuda44/travel-blog/README.md

 Trip Sharing: Share your favorite trips and experiences with friends and family.
 Map Integration: View your trips on an interactive map, showcasing all the destinations you've visited.
 Photo Albums: Add photos to your trips, creating a visual journey of your adventures.

-## Installation

-This website does not require installation!
-Sit back, relax, and create your new nomad notes!

-## Usage

 **Creating a New Account:** Click on "Sign Up" and fill out the registration form.